mjf1406/viziers-vault-app/README.md

 -   moved userProfile creation and user avatar upload to separate server actions
 -   see if removing all Shadcn UI components from home page reduces First Load JS
 -   finished setting up the Discord server with
-    -   a forum for feature requests
+    -   [x] a forum for feature requests
-    -   a forum for bug reports
+    -   [x] a forum for bug reports
-    -   a forum for feedback
+    -   [x] a forum for feedback
+    -   onboarding
+    -   auto-roles
+    -   add invite link to discord.tsx
 -   we need rate limits
     -   Encounter, Magic Shop, and Spellbook generators use D&D Data, so they have to be on the server to ensure the user only gets what's necessary for the output and it linked according to their settings